Predicting Qualification Thresholds in the UEFA Champions League and Europa League under the New League Phase Format: Data

 \subsection{Summary statistics on previous UEFA competitions and national leagues}

-To place the 2024/25 UCL and UEL seasons into context, we consider the same statistics for the 2020/21 -- 2023/24 UCL seasons (see Table~\ref{tab:stats_CL_prev}) as well as for the 2023/24 seasons of the top four European domestic leagues (see Table~\ref{tab:stats_NL}), namely the English Premier League, the German Bundesliga, the Italian Serie A, and the Spanish La Liga.
-While, on average, the national leagues (26.42\%) and the 2024/25 UEL season (24.31\%) recorded roughly twice as many draws as the 2024/25 UCL season, the proportion of draws in the previous UCL seasons (20.05\%) was already lower but still substantially higher than in 2024/25 (12.50\%).
-This points to a lower degree of competitive balance in the UCL compared with both national leagues and UEL, with the 2024/25 season standing out as particularly imbalanced.
-Consequently, the average number of points per match in the 2024/25 UCL season (2.88) exceeds the corresponding figure for all national leagues and for earlier UCL seasons.
-A similar pattern emerges when considering the proportion of lopsided wins, i.e.\ wins by a margin of at least four goals.
-Such outcomes occur only rarely in the UEL --- less frequently than in any of the national leagues --- whereas their share in the UCL (15.97\%) is more than double the average across national leagues (6.57\%).
+To place the UCL and UEL seasons under the new format into context, we calculate the same statistics for the 2020/21 -- 2023/24 UCL seasons (see Table~\ref{tab:stats_CL_prev}) as well as for the 2023/24 seasons of the top four European domestic leagues (see Table~\ref{tab:stats_NL}), namely the English Premier League, the German Bundesliga, the Italian Serie A, and the Spanish La Liga.
+While, on average, the national leagues (26.42\%) and the 2024/25 UEL season (24.31\%) recorded roughly twice as many draws as the 2024/25 UCL season (12.50\%), the proportion of draws in the previous UCL seasons (20.05\%) was already lower but still substantially higher than in 2024/25.
+The pattern assimilates for the 2025/26 season, where both leagues exhibit the same number of draws (17.36\%), thus a substantially lower value than in all national leagues.
+This points to a lower degree of competitive balance, particularly in the UCL, compared with national leagues.
+A similar pattern emerges when considering the proportion of lopsided matches, i.e.\ wins by a margin of at least four goals.
+Such outcomes occur only rarely in the UEL --- less frequently than in any of the national leagues --- whereas their share under the new UCL format (about 15\%) is more than double the average across national leagues (6.57\%).
 However, we also observe many lopsided matches for most previous UCL seasons.

 Another important finding concerns the home advantage.
 In the 2024/25 UCL season, the share of home wins is about ten percentage points higher than the average across national leagues, and still seven percentage points above the average of previous UCL seasons, consistent with earlier research on home advantage in the UCL \citep{kuvvetli2024home}.
-The total number of goals in the UCL is approximately 12\% higher, driven primarily by an increase of nearly 17\% in goals scored by home teams, while away teams score only 6\% more goals compared with national leagues.
-Relative to earlier UCL seasons, both home and total goals are higher in the 2024/25 season.\\
+These differences are smaller but still positive for the 2025/26 season.
+The total number of goals in the UCL is approximately 14\% higher, driven primarily by an increase of nearly 18\% in goals scored by home teams, while away teams score only 9\% more goals compared with national leagues.
+Relative to earlier UCL seasons, both home and total goals are higher in the 2024/25 and 2025/26 seasons.